Why should I enroll?

 Is housing provided?

-Because the Duke D.C.
+For Summer 2020, all classes and special events were held online.
+When classes and events are held in D.C., because the Duke D.C.
 Summer Institute is designed for those already working in Washington, either for the summer or year-round, participants are expected to have their own housing.

 How much does it cost?